morteza/ACNets/README.md

 # Attentional Control Networks

-The goal of this project is to discover control-related networks in the brain using both resting and task fMRI.
+The goal of this project is to discover control-related networks of the brain using both resting and task fMRI.
 Additionally, we are also interested in how playing action video games affects those attentional control networks.
 See the [resources](#Resources) section below for details.

 ## Replications

 - [dosenbach2007 replication notebooks](notebooks/dosenbach2007/)

 - :construction: [corbetta2002 replication notebooks](notebookks/corbetta)

 - :construction: [föcker2018 replication notebooks](notebooks/foecker2018)